 Financial security is no accident.
 It often comes to those who have recognized that planning for the future deserves a serious commitment.
 It is much easier to put a puzzle together when you have a picture of what the completed puzzle will look like.
-We all need a financial strategy and whether we do it alone or we seek a trusted professional depends on our unique situation.
-The information age has resulted in more complex options.
-Hiring a financial advisor may be money well spent and can potentially help you avoid costly mistakes.
+We all need a financial plan and whether we do it alone or we seek a trusted professional depends on our unique situation.
+The information age has resulted in a more complex financial planning field.
+Hiring a financial advisor may be money well spent and can help you avoid costly mistakes.